chalk-xx/kernel/sandbox/site/README.txt

 This is the SiteService bundle that manages Sakai Site nodes.

+As of December 2010, this bundle is deprecated and moved to sandbox.
+We are moving SiteService-related integration tests from their old home in testscripts/SlingRuby to sandbox/site/src/test/integration.

 Sakai Site Nodes are normal content nodes, addressable by any URL, with the resourceType sakai/site.

 To create or convert an existing node into a site node perform a post setting the resourceType